HueLightBot/lightbot-net-app/README.md

 `!setlights #FF0000` - Forcefully sets the lights to a color.
 This can only be used by the users specified in the command permissions section.

 `!colorloop`         - Force the bulbs into a color loop for 30 seconds.
 This can only be used by the users specified in the command permissions section.

+## Support Requests

+If you need support with HueLightBot or just want to chat with other users come join us on discord: https://discord.gg/7KRch4J